The average Bay Area commute time was 30 minutes in 2023

 How long is it taking us to travel to work?

-Except for individuals who work at home, 4 million Bay Area workers must find a way to their jobs on a typical workday.
+Except for individuals who work at home, three million Bay Area workers must find a way to their jobs on a typical workday.
 Their choice of transportation mode, departure time, trip origin and destination all play key roles in determining door-to-door travel time.
-The collective result of these daily decisions is reflected in the average commute time for the region - a figure which has crept up from 24 minutes in 1980 to 31 minutes in 2018.
-Despite this increase, Bay Area commute times are remarkably similar to other major metropolitan areas in the United States – a fact that may surprise traffic-weary commuters.
+The collective result of these daily decisions is reflected in the average commute time for the region – a figure which crept up from 25 minutes in 2010 to 33 minutes in 2019 and stood at 30 minutes in 2023.

 Regional Performance

-Across all modes, the average Bay Area commute takes longer than ever before and now lasts over 32 minutes door-to-door.
+Average Bay Area commute times peaked in 2019, at 33 minutes, before dropping sharply during the pandemic.
+Across all modes, the average Bay Area commute took 30 minutes door-to-door in 2023, the most recent year with available data.
 Increasing congestion and longer-distance commutes to job centers in San Francisco and Silicon Valley have contributed to this trend.
 Importantly, how someone chooses to get to work affects their commuting time.
-Commuters that drive alone spent 30 minutes getting to work, while those taking public transit spent nearly twice as long, at 51 minutes.
+In 2023, commuters that drove alone spent 29 minutes getting to work, while those taking public transit spent 73% more time commuting, at 50 minutes.

 Longer transit commute times are not surprising considering nearly two-thirds of transit commuters work in San Francisco.
-Crowding on Muni and longer trip distances for on BART and Caltrain for workers residing outside of San Francisco make it difficult to get to work under 30 minutes.
+Crowding on Muni and longer trip distances on BART and Caltrain make it difficult to get to work under 30 minutes.
 This results in above-average travel times for transit users.
-Since 2008, the share of transit commutes longer than an hour each way has increased by 20 percent.
+Since 2010, the share of transit commutes at least an hour long each way has increased by more than eight percentage points, from 29.4% in 2010 to 37.5% in 2023.

 Historical Trend for Commute Time